Emoko666/waifuproject/README.md

 # waifu project
 ### DEPRECATED
 > This branch will be not used as our main source code.
-Because we're moving to our alpha source code soon.
+Because we're moving to our alpha branch as our source code soon.